limeleaf-collective/website/content/blog/why-limeleaf-is-a-co-op.md

 photo = ""
 +++

 Cooperatives have gotten a bad rap over the years.
-They’ve been portrayed as impractical, plagued by decision paralysis, and insufferably hippy-dippy.
+They’ve been portrayed as impractical, plagued by decision paralysis, and insufferably [hippy-dippy][1].

 <!-- more -->